My Favourite Bond

 by MechMadHog

-Everyone has their favourite Bond.
 Connery set the standard.
 Moore leaned into camp.
-Brosnan polished it up for the 90s.
-Craig brought grit back.
+Brosnan polished it for the 90s.
+Craig brought the grit back.

 Lazenby only had one film, On Her Majesty’s Secret Service.
-People argue about how good it really is, but it did leave a mark on the series.
-That’s the film where Bond marries Tracy, only for her to be murdered.
-It’s why Felix Leiter says in Licence to Kill: “He was married once.”
+People still argue about it, but it left a permanent mark on the series.
+That’s the film where Bond marries Tracy… only for her to be murdered.

 For me though, Dalton is the best Bond.